-- If you are inside, go to your safe place to protect yourself from glass and other flying debris.
+- If you are inside, go to a safe place to protect yourself from glass and other flying debris.
 Stay away from windows.
-Don't forget to grab your phones and take your pets to your safe spot
+Don't forget to grab your phones and take your pets to your safe spot.

 - If you're outside in a car or in a mobile home, go immediately to the basement of a nearby sturdy building.
 If there is no building nearby, lie flat in a low spot.

 - Use your arms and hands to protect your head.